Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_examine [<GUID>|<color>]`

-If <GUID> specified then start examining that component.
-If <color> specified then start examining that player's hand zone.
+If &lt;GUID&gt; specified then start examining that component.
+If &lt;color&gt; specified then start examining that player's hand zone.

 ## `component_hiders` (admin)